suarezfran/nomad-posts/assumptions.md

 There is no branching model in place, so commits are made directly to the main branch without feature branches or pull request workflows.

 ## External Libraries
-External libraries can be used for common functionality like error notifications, UI components, or other features that would otherwise require custom implementation, without abusing them.
+External libraries can be used for common functionality like error notifications, UI components, or other features that would otherwise require custom implementation, without abusing them (react-hot-toast, react-select, lodash.debounce, @tanstack/react-query).